 Royal Historical Society, Associate Fellow

 Royal College of Psychiatrists, History of Psychiatry Special Interest Group (HoPSIG), Member of the Executive Committee

 Exchanges: The Interdisciplinary Research Journal, Member of the Editorial Board

 AWARDS and BURSARIES

-Travel and Accommodation Bursary from the Steering Group of the Inaugural Congress of the Northern Network for Medical Humanities Research, Durham University, 14-15 September 2017.
+Travel and Accommodation Bursary from the Steering Group of the Inaugural Congress of the Northern Network for Medical Humanities Research, for their Inaugural Congress, Durham University, 14-15 September 2017.

-Full Travel and Accommodation Bursary, CHM, University of Warwick, for the ISCH Annual Conference in Umea, Sweden, 26-29 June 2017.
+Full Travel and Accommodation Bursary, from CHM, University of Warwick, for the ISCH Annual Conference in Umeå, Sweden, 26-29 June 2017.